Telecine: Reverse telecine

-Reverse telecine is crucial when acquiring film material into a digital non-linear editing system such as Lightworks, Sony Vegas Pro, Avid, or Final Cut Pro, since these machines produce negative cut lists which refer to specific frames in the original film material.
-When video from a telecine is ingested into these systems, the operator usually has available a "telecine trace", in the form of a text file, which gives the correspondence between the video material and film original.
-Alternatively, the video transfer may include telecine sequence markers "burned in" to the video image along with other identifying information such as time code.
+Reverse telecine is crucial when acquiring film material into a digital non-linear editing system since these machines produce edit decision lists which refer to specific frames in the original film material.
+When video from a telecine is ingested into these systems, the operator usually has available a telecine trace, in the form of a text file, which gives the correspondence between the video material and film original.
+Alternatively, the video transfer may include telecine sequence markers burned in to the video image along with other identifying information such as time code.

 It is also possible, but more difficult, to perform reverse telecine without prior knowledge of where each field of video lies in the 2:3 pulldown pattern.
 This is the task faced by most consumer equipment such as line doublers and personal video recorders.
 Ideally, only a single field needs to be identified, the rest following the pattern in lock-step.
 However, the 2:3 pulldown pattern does not necessarily remain consistent throughout an entire program.
-Edits performed on film material after it undergoes 2:3 pulldown can introduce "jumps" in the pattern if care is not taken to preserve the original frame sequence (this often happens during the editing of television shows and commercials in NTSC format).
+Edits performed on film material after it undergoes 2:3 pulldown, e.g. in NTSC format, can introduce jumps in the pattern if care is not taken to preserve the original frame sequence.
 Most reverse telecine algorithms attempt to follow the 2:3 pattern using image analysis techniques, e.g. by searching for repeated fields.

 Algorithms that perform 2:3 pulldown removal also usually perform the task of deinterlacing.
-It is possible to algorithmically determine whether video contains a 2:3 pulldown pattern or not, and selectively do either reverse telecine (in the case of film-sourced video) or bob-deinterlacing (in the case of native video sources).
+It is possible to algorithmically determine whether video contains a 2:3 pulldown pattern or not, and selectively do either reverse telecine (in the case of film-sourced video) or simpler deinterlacing (in the case of native video sources).

 Telecine hardware

 Flying spot scanner

-In the United Kingdom, Rank Precision Industries was experimenting with the flying-spot scanner (FSS), which inverted the cathode ray tube (CRT) concept of scanning using a television screen.
-The CRT emits a pixel-sized electron beam which is excites phosphors coating the envelope, causing them to glow in red, green, and blue.
-This dot of light is then focused by a lens onto the film's emulsion and finally collected by a pickup device.
+In the United Kingdom, Rank Precision Industries was experimenting with the flying-spot scanner (FSS), which inverted the cathode-ray tube (CRT) concept of scanning using a television screen.
+Rank Precision-Cintel introduced the Mark series of FSS telecines.
 In 1950 the first Rank flying spot monochrome telecine was installed at the BBC's Lime Grove Studios.
-The advantage of the FSS is that color analysis is done after scanning, so there can be no registration errors as can be produced by vidicon tubes where scanning is done after color separation—it also allows simpler dichroics to be used.
+The CRT in the FSS emits a pixel-sized electron beam which excites phosphors coating the envelope, causing them to glow in red, green, and blue.
+This dot of light is then focused by a lens onto the film's emulsion and finally collected by a special type of photo-electric cell known as a photomultiplier which converts the light into an electrical signal.
+This can be accomplished in real time, 24 frames per second (or in some cases faster).
+An advantage of the FSS is that color analysis is done after scanning, so there can be no registration errors as can be produced by vidicon tubes where scanning is done after color separation—it also allows simpler dichroics to be used.